kendawson-online/vantl/README.md

 <br/>

-⚠️ **Important:** if you set a `data-json-config` value, the app will prioritize JSON file settings and ignore any other data attribute values being passed inlne via HTML.
+⚠️ **Important:** if you set a `data-json-config` value, the app will prioritize JSON file settings and ignore any other data attribute values being passed inline via HTML.

 If you load your timeline data using the JSON method, you don't have to add the extra line of code at the bottom of the page (used to initialize the timeline).
 When a JSON file is loaded, the app is initialized automatically.